glomatico/gamdl/README.md

     * Can decrypt and remux songs but can't decrypt music videos by itself
     * Decryption may not work on older versions of FFmpeg
 * `mp4box`
-    * Requires mp4decrpyt
+    * Requires mp4decrypt
     * Doesn't convert closed captions in music videos that have them
-    * Can be get from here: https://gpac.wp.imt.fr/downloads
+    * Can be obtained from here: https://gpac.wp.imt.fr/downloads

 ### Download mode
 The following download modes are available: